012090120901209/vscode-devtools-logger/README.md

 # VS Code DevTools Logger

-A simple, powerful tool to capture and log all VS Code Developer Tools Console output to a file.
+A simple, powerful, **cross-platform** tool to capture and log all VS Code Developer Tools Console output to a file.
 Perfect for debugging VS Code extensions, tracking console messages, and monitoring extension behavior in production environments.

 ## 🎯 What It Does